How much is a Tesla? All models & prices in 2021

 Some states offer generous cash incentives and tax rebates for EV purchases.

-California offers up to $7,000 based on income requirements, while Colorado offers an impressive $5,000 in state tax credit if you buy an EV with cash, or $2,500 if you lease one.
+Colorado, meanwhile, offers an impressive $2,500 in state tax credit if you buy an EV with cash, or $1,500 if you lease one.

 Other states offer associated benefits like reduced or free tolls, and unlimited access to HOV lanes.